Flowit-Game/flowit-vita/README.md

 The app can also be run directly from the source without any packaging.
 Just clone the repository and execute `love .` from the top directory.

 ### Windows
-To run from the release, download the `flowit-win.zip` release file and run `Flowit.exe`.
+To run from the release, download and unzip the `flowit-win` release file, then run `Flowit.exe`.

 To build the Windows executable on Linux, clone the source and execute `./build_desktop --win` (note that this will not set the Flowit icon for the executable; that must be done from Windows or wine).

 To build the Windows executable on Windows, follow the [instructions](https://love2d.org/wiki/Game_Distribution) on the LÖVE wiki (building Flowit on Windows has not been tested).

 ### Mac
-To run from the release, download the `Flowit.app.zip` release file.
+To run from the release, download and unzip the `Flowit-mac` release file, then run `Flowit.app`.

 To build the Mac app on Linux, clone the source and execute `./build_desktop --mac`.
 This build process should work on Mac also, but has not been tested.